mundimark/markdown-can-i-use/blank_before_heading.md

-# Extensions: Blank Before Header
+# Extensions: Blank Line Before Heading

 tags: headings, whitespace

-Classic Markdown syntax does not require a blank line before a header.
+Classic markdown syntax does not require a blank line before a heading.
 The reason for the requirement is that it is all too easy for a # to end up at the beginning of a line by accident (perhaps through line wrapping).
 Consider, for example: